Home / Learn / Supply & Demand

-How Supply and Demand Trading Works
+How Supply and

 Supply and demand trading identifies the exact price levels where institutions placed large orders — creating zones the market returns to again and again.
-Learn how to identify them, trade them, and how Alpha Flow automates the entire process.
+Learn how to identify them, trade them, and how Alpha Flow automates the process.

 Supply and demand trading is one of the most powerful — and most misunderstood — approaches in professional futures trading.
 Unlike indicator-based systems that lag price, supply and demand zones are forward-looking.
 They mark the exact areas where institutions placed large orders, creating price imbalances that the market revisits repeatedly.